Minnesota Weather: Developing System Could Bring 1st Snowfall Of The Season

-MINNEAPOLIS (WCCO) — While the weather for the deer opener this weekend looks to be sunny and mild, a storm system is developing that could bring widespread snow to Minnesota by the end of the coming workweek.
+MINNEAPOLIS (WCCO) — While this weekend’s weather has been perfect for the deer opener, yard work and other outdoor activities, a storm system is developing that could bring snow to Minnesota by the end of the coming workweek.

 WCCO meteorologists say the latest model data shows the system arriving Wednesday night going into Thursday.